There are two main branches in the field of statistics:

 1. Make sure you use a random sampling method.

-There are several different random sampling methods that you can use that are likely to produce a representative sample, including a simple random sample, a systematic random sample, and a stratified random sample.
-Read more about these sampling methods here.
+There are several different random sampling methods that you can use that are likely to produce a representative sample, including:

-The reason that random sampling methods tend to produce representative samples is because every member of the population has an equal chance of being included in the sample.
+Random sampling methods tend to produce representative samples because every member of the population has an equal chance of being included in the sample.

 2. Make sure your sample size is large enough.